Mexico's midterms raise question of López Obrador's legacy - WTMJ

 The attacks on candidates are more troubling.
 Some were even shot at campaign events where spectators or others were wounded.

-Similar attacks have occurred consistently in recent years — though by some counts there are somewhat more this campaign than in 2018.
+Similar attacks have occurred consistently in recent years, though by some counts there are somewhat less in this campaign than in 2018.
 And the problem is enmeshed in López Obrador’s so far failed strategy of avoiding confrontations with drug cartels while betting on long-term solutions to violence like scholarships and job training.

 Former anti-drug prosecutor Samuel Gonzalez notes that big changes in anti-crime policies haven’t been at the top of the debate in the current elections, and none of the parties offers a clear alternative.